smosh/RRVS/README.md

 To install the package, and all of its dependencies:

-    make install # <-- prefeably do this within a virtualenv
+    make install # <-- preferably do this within a virtualenv

 This will install rrvs and associated dependencies to your current python environment.
 Performing this command from within a virtual env will localize all installed packeges to that virtualenv.